 Dual Credit: Learn once, earn twice

 The goal of these courses is to provide rigor that will prepare students for the college experience.
-Dual Credit courses are taught by qualified Carmel instructors who employ approved curricula from our partner colleges and universities, and are generally offered to juniors and seniors.
+Dual Credit courses are taught by qualified Carmel instructors who employ approved curricula from our partner colleges and universities.
+Courses are generally offered to juniors and seniors who meet GPA and other readiness indicators required by the college.

 Dual Credit courses are weighted on a 5.0 scale, the same as AP courses.

-Carmel offers the following Dual Credit courses for the 2019-20 school year:
+Carmel offers these Dual Credit courses for the 2021-22 school year:

 Introduction to Engineering